 Women love the convertible features of this backpack and how durable it has.
 Some have commented on it lasting them well over 3 years, in a number of different climates and terrain.

-Features: This backpack features a Deuter Aircontact System.
-It includes a top lid pocket, inner pocket for valuable items, and a hip belt pocket that zips.
-It’s also hydration system compatible.
+Specific features: Deuter Aircontact system, includes a top lid pocket, inner pocket for valuable items, and a hip belt pocket that zips, hydration system compatible.

-Description: The Deuter ACT Lite 60 backpack is spacious, sleek in design and athletic.
+Description: The Deuter ACT Lite Backpack is spacious, sleek in design and athletic.
 You’ll have a comfortable fit, perfect for all day carrying.
 Designed with minimal weight and high functionality, this backpack is great for extended trips and mountaineering.

-The bilaminate constructions makes for easy fastening of the hip belt.
-The backpack has a bottom compartment which can be used for storing your sleeping bag or anything else you prefer.
+The bilaminate constructions make for easy fastening of the hip belt.
+The backpack has a bottom compartment, which can be used for storing your sleeping bag, or anything else you prefer.
 It even has hiking pole and ice axe loops.

 With a compartment for damp items, height adjustable lid and shoulder straps that are anatomically shaped, it’s obvious a lot of careful thought went into the design of this backpack.
 Other special features include a Vari Quick system that can adjust to any back length and a Vari Flex System.